wdudek82/learning-testing-2022-frontend/tools/introduces_bugs.md

 - [x] "Manage Users" redirect incorrectly to Home
 - [ ] "manage Users" - incorrect capitalization
 - [ ] page refresh will logout user
+- [ ] "Board" link in navbar incorrectly redirects to an external resource

 BŁĘDY DO IMPLEMENTACJI :rolling_on_the_floor_laughing: odkrycie hasła w formularzu logowania